harshshredding/MyFoodForThought/Thoughts.md

-- Why facebook(and instagram) defecates and feeds on content that our world doesn't need.
+- Why facebook(and instagram) defecates and feeds on content that our world doesn't `need`.